A Answers (6)

 Watch the video to learn more from Dr. Oz about what you can do to reduce cravings for sweets.

-Sometime simple swaps will do the trick to curb a craving, check out some of my favorite simple swaps that I shared with Redbook Magazine: http://www.redbookmag.com/health-wellness/advice/junk-food-swaps-1?click=list#slide-1.
+Sometimes simple swaps will do the trick to curb a craving.
+Here are some of my favorite simple swaps:

-Also I must add that distracting yourself when a craving takes hold can be very effective like: taking a walk, calling a friend, playing with your kids, writing a letter or email to a friend!
+Also, I must add that distracting yourself when a craving takes hold can be very effective.
+Try taking a walk, calling a friend, playing with your kids, or writing a letter or email to a friend!

 Cravings are those intense desires to eat a particular food, strong enough that you may go out of your way to get it.
 Researchers know we have cravings, but they don't know exactly why.
 A craving can mean your diet is too restrictive, or you could be craving a food that you simply haven't eaten in a long time.
 Don't ignore your craving: If you feel deprived, you might give up and overindulge in the craved food.
 Here are three steps to help you manage your cravings in a healthy way.

 Weight Watchers offers a comprehensive approach to weight loss that can help you reach your goals.

 - Distract yourself.
 Take a walk, listen to your favorite playlist, or call a friend.
 If that doesn't work and after 10 to 15 minutes your craving's still kicking, move on to step 2.

 - Trick your brain.
 Try eating the lowest-fat, lowest-calorie variety of the item you're craving.